loleg/lofos/README.md

 **Traffic**

 Construction sites and other obstacles to personal mobility, status of traffic lights, special lanes for electric vehicles - there is a world of data possibilities in this area.
-The engagement of the Opendata.ch [Transport Working Group](http://transport.opendata.ch) in Switzerland and similar efforts worldwide should help to open data sources to enrich applications like ours.
+The Opendata.ch [Transport Working Group](http://transport.opendata.ch) in Switzerland and similar efforts worldwide are opening data sources to enrich applications like this one.
+For example, see [Geneve Velo](http://make.opendata.ch/wiki/project:geneve-velo), another hackathon project.

 ### Next interfaces